1 Vanity triumphs over time

 Our conceit is our staunchest guard, our kindliest nurse, and our most persuasive pleader.

-Who is so poor that they can’t keep up an exorbitant self-estimate?
+Who is so poor that they can’t keep up an exorbitant estimate of their own value?

-All satisfaction springs from self-satisfaction.
-Most people are so pleased with themselves, that they are pleased with all the rest of the world as well.
-Their conceit, which promises them that they have a right to the best, makes them sure that they’ve got it.
+People’s conceit, which promises them that they have a right to the best, makes them sure that they’ve got it.
 It turns their life into one long victory lap.
-They’re deafened by the clapping, even if they’ve pressed just a few bored stragglers to sit and watch them in the grandstand.
+The clapping deafens them, even if they’ve pressed just a few bored stragglers to sit and watch them in the grandstand.
 We stride from one conquest to the next, to find at the end that each day we’ve been surrendering a portion more to death.
-We are such triumphant nobodies.
+What triumphant nobodies we are.

 We are ballasted by the freight of our self-importance, and we are buoyed up by our expansive self-delight.
 Kept afloat by our swollen self-opinion, we don’t drown, but don’t see that we need to be saved.
 We are so light and hollow that nothing can sink us.